xdaybreakerx/SmallChop/readme.md

 -   This project used the [tutorial from Annis Souames of Stream.io](https://getstream.io/blog/url-shortener/) for the basic HTMX + Go + Redis implementation.
 -   This project referenced this [Stack Overflow discussion](https://stackoverflow.com/questions/742013/how-do-i-create-a-url-shortener) about Bijective Functions for implementing the more complex shortening algorithm.
 -   If you're curious about Caddy vs Nginx, this [article by Tyler Langlois](<(https://blog.tjll.net/reverse-proxy-hot-dog-eating-contest-caddy-vs-nginx/)>) discusses performance considerations.
+-   This projects URL shortening short codes are derived from sequential integer IDs from MongoDB.
+As this increments, future short URLs can be predicted.
+In order to mitigate this, we could implement hashing or randomization however this is excessive for this projects scope.